A REIGNITE WEEKEND FOCUSING ON THE EXPERIENCE OF CHILDLESSNESS FOR WOMEN OF COLOUR

 - How Many Women: In order to create an intimate and safe atmosphere, the workshop is restricted to 12 women only.

-- Who is the BME Reignite Weekend for?
-Black or mixed-race women of any age, partnered or solo, who wanted to have children and for some reason, it didn’t work out.
+- Who is the Women of Colour Reignite Weekend for?
+Women of colour of any age, partnered or solo, who wanted to have children and for some reason, it didn’t work out.
 If you’re keen to move forward and create a meaningful and fulfilling life without biological children, it’s for you.
-You are also welcome to attend any other Reignite Weekend should you wish, although Yvonne’s weekend will be the only one with a special focus on the the black experience of childlessness.
+You are also welcome to attend any other Reignite Weekend should you wish, although Yvonne’s weekend will be the only one with an additional focus on the experience of involuntary childlessness for women of colour.

 - What is the cancellation policy?
 Your £125 deposit is non refundable.
 If you cancel prior to 28th March you may request a refund of any payments made (minus your deposit).
 After that date, we can only refund your payments (minus your deposit) if we can resell your spot.